POST UPDATED: DECEMBER 26, 2021

 Check everything at site launch: An Asterisk Is Costing the U.S. Open Thousands of Visitors

 When reviewing this “Submitted URL marked noindex” error in the new Google Search Console, first ensure nothing is marked ‘noindex’ that shouldn’t be.
 When a website is built, the entire site is generally set to “noindex” even if it is located on a password-protected server.
 So when that site launches, sometimes someone forgets to change that setting to “index” and the site can be hidden from Google indefinitely!
-See the article to the right for a great example of how to launch a website without remembering to check basic settings.
+See the article to the right on the U.S. Open for a great example of how to launch a website without remembering to check basic settings.

 Woocommerce and noindex

-WooCommerce, developed by Automattic, is an open-source e-commerce plugin for WordPress.
+WooCommerce, developed and managed by Automattic, is an open-source e-commerce plugin for WordPress.
 It is a great option for small catalogs, with the ability to add a wealth of plugins, some available for a fee.
 So essentially, the smallest sites can deploy Woocommerce for free and bigger sites can pay for important features like subscriptions and gateways.

 By default, Woocommerce has noindex set on: